-- For more female attorneys in television, see Christine A. Corcos, Portia and Her Partners in Popular Culture, 22 Legal Stud.
+- For more women attorneys in television, see Christine A. Corcos, Portia and Her Partners in Popular Culture, 22 Legal Stud.
 F. 269 (1998).
 Includes bibliographies and lists of women attorneys in film, television and fiction.
 For tv shows women attorneys are listed by name.
 See also Erin E. Evans, Leading Ladies of the Law: Black Actresses Who Have Played Attorneys, The Root, Sept.
 24, 2014.

 A to Z (NBC, 2014).
 Stars Cristin Miloti as Zelda Vasco, an attorney who handles pro bono cases at a big law firm.
 Her friend Stephanie (played by Lenora Crichlow), also a lawyer at the firm, dreams of love.
 Zelda is far more down to earth.
 Zelda meets Andrew (Ben Feldman), who works for a computer dating service, in the first episode (“A Is For Acquaintances”).
 Each episode follows the couple’s romance through to marriage.
 (What happens if the show lasts longer than 26 episodes?)